adamchainz/django-perf-rec/README.rst

 the specific ``record_name``, it will be created and saved and the test will pass with no assertions.
-However if the record **does** exist inside the file, the collected record will be compared with the original one, and if different, an ``AssertionError`` will be raised.
-This currently uses a plain message, but if you're using `pytest <http://pytest.org/>`_ its assertion rewriting will be used and make it look pretty.
+However if the record **does** exist inside the file, the collected record will be compared with the original one, and if different, an ``AssertionError`` will be raised and show what changed since the original record.

 Example: